Charitable funding and other sources of help

 The 1930 Fund for District Nurses

-Support considered for registered nurses who have worked as a community, district or school nurse, health visitor, community midwife or community psychiatric nurse
+This charity can offer support for registered nurses who have worked as a community, district or school nurse, health visitor, community midwife or community psychiatric nurse

 Junius S. Morgan Benevolent Fund